blocknative/web3-onboard/packages/core/README.md

    * Can be set as a global for Account Center or per interface (desktop/mobile) */ hideTransactionProtectionBtn?: boolean
+  /**
+   * defaults to
+   * `docs.blocknative.com/blocknative-mev-protection/transaction-boost-alpha`
+   * Use this property to override the default link to give users
+   * more information about transaction protection and the RPC be set */ transactionProtectionInfoLink?: string
 }

 type AccountCenterPosition =